dobromir-hristov/vuecommunity/docs/guide/ecosystem/desktop-apps.md

 There are however some downsides, common for all JavaScript-powered desktop applications.
 They tend to have big package size (at least 30 MB) and are know to have heavy RAM usage.

-We have two main options to build a desktop application with Vue: it's HTML+CSS-based solutions or native GUI.
-First one is represented with Electron and NW.js, second option is Vuido.
+There are mainly two ways to build a desktop application with Vue: HTML+CSS-based solutions or native GUI.
+First one is represented by Electron and NW.js, and the second is Vuido.

 ## Electron